 Understanding the context in which you operate is probably the most important aspect of ensuring successful applied work.
 On numerous occasions I have witnessed practitioners who demonstrate a high level of knowledge in a certain context but can often struggle to transfer this knowledge across borders.
 This is mainly down to a lack of understanding of the limits of knowledge they possess together with the poor application of that knowledge in different environments.

 Working with a high level of contextual intelligence is vital in my role as an applied psychologist across different high performance football environments.
-Interestingly, researchers have indicated that in order for interventions to be successful when working with players, they should focus on the player’s own language and also understand the player’s own perspective of preparation and performance.
+I have been heavily influenced by Charlie Brown’s work in contextual intelligence and interestingly, researchers have indicated that in order for interventions to be successful when working with players, they should focus on the player’s own language and also understand the player’s own perspective of preparation and performance.
 During presentations to academics, psychologists, and elite coaches, I often reiterate this point as I believe in addition to relationship quality, prior experience within a high performance football culture as both a player and as a coach allows me to effectively relate to people when developing and maintaining core mental aspects of performance.
 Similarly, understanding a manager, coach or player perspective within the environment is key when factoring interventions into daily schedules that are heavily influenced by technical, tactical and physical work.
 Gaining knowledge or embedding knowledge of structures, processes, attitudes and beliefs into existing frameworks undoubtedly allows better transition of ‘new’ work into the already established ways of thinking and working.
 Indeed, it is this intelligence that underpins successful intervention within a demanding culture of professional football.
 The ability to reflect on the context whilst maintaining focus on both significant language and empathy for a manager, coach or player perspective highlights key aspects of communication that will open doors to critical and meaningful dialogue and enable you to develop trust and respect from those who are often sceptical towards a new way of thinking and working.

 Over a period of time whilst working in and around professional and International football I have acknowledged the importance of contextual intelligence.
 I have been fortunate to gain experience both as a professional player and as a coach so in addition to my theoretical knowledge this has proved to be invaluable when working closely with managers, coaches and players.
 In order to work effectively as an applied psychologist within professional football, there are several significant areas that need careful attention and embedded (wherever possible) within intervention processes: